Measure the planet's temperature with thermal imagery

 Thermal imagery reveals heat signatures instead of visible light, making it possible to trace the source of heat.

 We offer thermal imagery from SatVu, a mid-wave sensor satellite operator.
-SatVu have generated initial thermal data and the next thermal imaging satellites are due to launch in 2025-2026.
+SatVu have generated initial thermal data and the next thermal imaging satellites are due to launch in 2025-2026, producing the highest-resolution commercial thermal data on the market.
+You may purchase archive data by getting in touch.

 Space-based thermography